pabloUrizar/ADS_Labo3/Labo04/labo04.md

 ```
 #!/bin/bash
 #
-# Description : Print the name of each picture in the lab04_raw_files directory, followed by its dimensions.
-Picture extension should be .png or -jpg.
+# Description : Prints the name of each picture in the lab04_raw_files directory followed by its dimensions.
+Picture extension should be .png or .jpg.
 Dimensions are width and height.
 #
 # Authors : Pablo Urizar, Vincent Peer
 #
-# Date : 06.04.2023
+# Date : 09.04.2023

-path=lab04_raw_files
-cd $path
+cd lab04_raw_files

 for file in *.png *.jpg
 do
         echo -e $(identify -format '%f width: %w, height: %h' $file)
 done
 ```

 ### Rename pictures script
 >Write a script called rename_pictures that produces picture files that have